2021 Hartlepool by-election: Campaign

-The by-election attracted considerable political attention, with Prime Minister Boris Johnson and Conservative Party Chairman Amanda Milling campaigning in the town for the Conservatives, while Keir Starmer, members of his Shadow Cabinet, and the wider Labour frontbench campaigned in the town for Labour.
-Campaigning was suspended for the death of Prince Philip, Duke of Edinburgh.
+The by-election attracted considerable political attention, with Prime Minister Boris Johnson and Chairman of the Conservative Party Amanda Milling campaigning in the town for the Conservatives, while Keir Starmer, members of his Shadow Cabinet, and the wider Labour frontbench campaigned in the town for Labour.
+Campaigning temporarily was suspended following the death of Prince Philip, Duke of Edinburgh.

 On 22 April, it was reported that Independent candidate Chris Killick is a convicted sex offender.
 He filmed a 62-second clip of a naked woman in her hotel room while she was unconscious in 2015; she said she woke up to Killick not knowing who he was or how she arrived in the hotel, and said that she was drugged and raped.
 In 2020, Killick was given a 30-month community order and fined £2,000, and ordered to pay £5,000 in compensation to his victim.
 Killick did not mention his conviction on any election form or to those who signed his nomination papers, describing his candidacy as "an experiment to see how much publicity I can get.
 Not by speaking about the offence I committed, but by speaking about the stuff I really care about."
 In response, 1,400 people signed an online petition calling for the government to prohibit sex offenders from standing for public office.

 Opinion polls

-Results
+Result

 The result was the biggest swing towards an incumbent governing party in a by-election in the post war era; the record was formerly the 1945 Bournemouth by-election.

 Previous result

 Aftermath

 The election result was widely seen as a blow to Keir Starmer, the incumbent leader of the Labour Party.
 While Peter Mandelson put the blame on former leader Jeremy Corbyn, and argued the party had not changed enough, some figures on the Labour left regarded the defeat as a repudiation of Starmer's centrist vision for Labour.
 Attention was especially focused on the idea that voters did not know what Starmer stood for, a conclusion Williams and Labour deputy leader Angela Rayner both agreed with.

-On 23 August, Business Insider reported that Boris Johnson may have breached the Ministerial Code by using taxpayer funds to take a private jet to campaign in Hartlepool.
+On 23 August, Business Insider reported that Boris Johnson likely breached the Ministerial Code by using taxpayer funds to take a private jet to campaign in Hartlepool.

+A biography about Starmer, published in February 2024, reported that he considered resigning in the aftermath of the defeat in Hartlepool.
+The book reported that Starmer wanted to quit as leader of the party before being persuaded to stay by close aides.
+One of his former aides, Chris Ward, said that "Keir kept saying that he felt he would have to go, that the result showed the party was going backwards and he saw it as a personal rejection.
+I told him it was far too soon for that kind of thing, but it was a rocky few hours."